ninegua/ic-nix/README.md

 All you need is a working [nix] installation on your computer.

+For aarch64 (Apple M1) architecture, you have a couple choices:

+1. Compile everything from source by passing extra argument `--arg force true`.
+2. Use `x86_64` binaries by passing extra argument `--argstr system x86_64`.
+3. Use pre-built `aarch64` binaries by getting it from the [20220519-aarch64](https://github.com/ninegua/ic-nix/releases/tag/20220519-aarch64) release.
+These were built offline and manually uploaded.

-If you compile from source, you may also setup the binary cache (courtesy of [cachix]) by `nix-shell -p cachix --run 'cachix use ninegua'` to avoid unnecessary compilation.
+Before you compile from source, you may also want to setup the binary cache (courtesy of [cachix]) by `nix-shell -p cachix --run 'cachix use ninegua'` to avoid unnecessary compilation.

 **WARNING**

-1. Releases are built against the latest main branches of each project on a weekly update schedule.
+Releases are built against the latest main branches of each project on a weekly update schedule.
 They may not always work.
 Please understand the risks before proceed.
-2. If you must look for pre-built `aarch64` binaries, please use the [20220519-aarch64](https://github.com/ninegua/ic-nix/releases/tag/20220519-aarch64) release.
-They were built offline and manually uploaded.

-Supported projects:
+**Supported projects**

  - [ic]
  - [sdk]